Advantages and Disadvantages

 - Biomass can be more labour intensive than traditional gas or

-oil installations unless you use a hopper as you'll have to keep it full of pellets or chips etc.
+oil installations unless you use a hopper, as you'll have to keep it topped up with pellets or chips etc.

-- It is trye that you will need to clean out your biomass boiler on a regular basis but modern biomass boilers make this very simple process.
-Some even do it for you and maintenance shouldn't be any more difficult that with an oil or gas boiler.
+- It's true that you will need to clean out your biomass boiler on a regular basis (around once a week) but modern biomass boilers make this very simple process.
+Some even do it for you.

 - You'll need a reliable supply of fuel as all the various types of biomass fuel